|

 nouns, and all types of phrases are examples of collocations.
 Phrasal verbs are an especially frequent

-form in language use existing under the wide umbrella of collocations.
-Therefore, they are offered in
+form in language use.
+Therefore, they are offered in abundance in the exercises above.

 Collocations can be seen as a liberating approach to learning languages as they don¡¯t rely on strict